|Life Insurance||Long Term Care||Dental Insurance||Medicare Solutions|

 So whether you are looking to help protect your parents, yourself or your children from the ramifications of a long term care event, Long Term Care insurance may be a solution that you and your family consider.

-In Arizona, This advertisement is for insurance sales purposes and an insurance agent/producer will contact you.
+This advertisement is for insurance sales purposes and an insurance agent/producer will contact you.
 Long Term Care insurance is underwritten by Transamerica Life Insurance Company, Cedar Rapids, Iowa.

 Long term care is different from traditional medical care.
 Long term care helps one live as he or she is now; it may not help to improve or correct medical problems.
 Someone with a prolonged physical illness, a disability or a cognitive impairment (such as Alzheimer's disease) often needs long term care.